Algebras from Congruences: Algebraic properties of the functor

 \section{Algebraic properties of the functor $\frak{C}$}

 Throughout this section, $\lngF$ will be an algebraic language with no nullary symbols, and $\al{I}=([m];\lngF)$ will be a finite $\lngF$-algebra ($m>0$).
 The functor $\frak{C}$ (see Corollary~\ref{cor-functorC}) describes a construction which produces from every $\lngF$-algebra $\al{A}$ with a fixed homomorphism $\chi$ onto $\al{I}$ a new algebra $\frak{C}(\al{A},\chi)$ in the language $\hat{\lngF}_{\al{I}}$.
+Our goal in this section is to demonstrate that this construction preserves a lot of important algebraic properties.
+As discussed in the Introduction, variants and special cases of many of these preservation results have appeared in the literature, but often not in the generality that we need in Sections~\ref{sec-appl1}--\ref{sec-appl2}.
+Therefore we decided to include this section to survey a wide range of algebraic properties preserved by the functor $\frak{C}$, most of which will be used in the proofs of the main results of the paper in Sections~\ref{sec-appl1}--\ref{sec-appl2}.

-Our goal in this section is to show that this construction preserves a lot of important algebraic properties.
-We will prove preservation theorems for subalgebras of products and compatible relations.
-In particular, we will discuss the preservation of congruences, commutator properties, and tame congruence theoretic types.
-We will also describe how the clone of term (resp., polynomial) operations changes when we pass from $\al{A}$ (paired with $\chi$) to $\frak{C}(\al{A},\chi)$.
-This will imply, for example, that under this construction, the satisfaction of idempotent Maltsev conditions by the generated varieties is also preserved.
+Our survey will start with preservation theorems for subalgebras of products (see Theorem~\ref{thm-subprod}) and compatible relations, including endomorphisms and automorphisms (see Corollaries~\ref{cor-A-n-alpha}--\ref{cor-endo}).
+Of particular interest are the preservation results on congruences (see Corollary~\ref{cor-congr}), commutator properties (see Theorem~\ref{thm-comm}), and tame congruence theoretic types (see Theorem~\ref{thm-tct}).
+We will also describe how the clone of term (resp., polynomial) operations changes when we pass from $\al{A}$ (paired with $\chi$) to $\frak{C}(\al{A},\chi)$ (see Corollaries~\ref{cor-termops}(1) and \ref{cor-poly}).
+The description of term operations will imply, for example, that under this construction, the satisfaction of idempotent Maltsev conditions by the generated varieties is also preserved (see Corollary~\ref{cor-clone-idem}).
+Finiteness properties of algebras and clones preserved by $\frakC$ will also be considered (see, e.g., Theorem~\ref{thm-subprod}(4) and Corollaries~\ref{cor-quotient}(3), \ref{cor-clone-fingen}, \ref{cor-presentations}).